Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 ---

-#Enums and Structs in Swift
+#Enums and Structs in Swift are Powerful

 - Can have variables
 - Can have functions
 - Can implement protocols

+^ Swift promotes the use of enums/structs by giving them almost all the capabilities of classes

 ---
+#So What Can't They Do?

-> “Indeed, in contrast to structs, Swift classes support  implementation inheritance, (limited) reflection,  deinitializers, and multiple owners.” - Andy Matushak
+> “Indeed, in contrast to structs, Swift classes support  implementation inheritance, (limited) reflection,  deinitializers, and multiple owners.” - Andy Matushak (http://www.objc.io/issue-16/swift-classes-vs-structs.html)

 ---